peblair/belph.github.io/_posts/2015-10-28-programming-documentation.markdown

 ### Introductory Documentation is not a Reference
 Notice that the above states that *introductory* documentation specifically is the most important thing to have.
-Is it a good idea to have a reference manual which specifies every nitty-gritty detail of your language?
+Is it a good idea to have a reference manual that specifies every nitty-gritty detail of your language?
 Sure.
-You and other people working on software which depends on the fine details of your language will appreciate that level of detail.
-Is that going to be of *any use whatsoever* to someone who knows nothing about your language?
+You and other people working on software which depends on the minutiae of your language will appreciate that level of detail.
+Is that going to be of any use whatsoever to someone who knows nothing about your language?
 No.

 You are an expert in your programming language.
 It is important to expect